sunny-erika/EngineeringII_Gamezips_Writeups/README.md

   - How to create a GIF from a video	https://www.adobe.com/express/feature/video/video-to-gif (does not support MKV file)

 Even though I don’t have any previous experience with Game Engines, from a Software Engineering perspective I really like that the code is not just simply put into one project with different classes but the functionality is separated into different projects each serving a different purpose.
 I prefer that to putting everything into one project and organizing it with filters.
 That way other projects can simply choose which Engine project they need to add as a reference.
 I also feel that the coding style is very organized with plenty of comments and explanations.
-It is easily readable and there is a consistent naming conventions throughout the projects.
+It is easily readable and there is a consistent naming convention throughout the projects.
 I really do appreciate the guidance we received with the step-by-step instructions on how to get the project set up.
 Thank you!!!